junxit/us-congress-bills-110/bill.md

 ## § 148.

-- **(a)** Section 48103(4) of title 49, United States Code, shall be applied (1) by substituting the amount specified in such section with an amount that equals $3,675,000,000 multiplied by the ratio of the number of days covered by this joint resolution to 366; and (2) by substituting the fiscal year specified in such section with the period beginning October 1, 2007, through the date specified in section 106(3) of this joint resolution.
+- **(a)** Section 48103(4) of title 49, United States Code, shall be applied: (1) by substituting the amount specified in such section with an amount that equals $3,675,000,000 multiplied by the ratio of the number of days covered by this joint resolution to 366; and (2) by substituting the fiscal year specified in such section with the period beginning October 1, 2007, through the date specified in section 106(3) of this joint resolution.
 - **(b)** Section 47104(c) of title 49, United States Code, shall be applied by substituting “2008” for “2007”.
 - **(c)** Nothing in this section shall affect the availability of any balances of contract authority provided under section 48103 of title 49, United States Code, for fiscal year 2007 and any prior fiscal year.